wajahat1064/AudioCompression_using_AutoEncoder_Unsupervised-Neural-Network/README.md

 Code of both Encoding and Decoding is available in the jupyter file.
 Happy Compressing!

 If you have a problem getting the dataset, feel free to reach out to me @ waheed@pnw.edu

+This project was supervised by Professor Orhan Arikan, Department Chair of Bilkent University's EEE department.